elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 *Power states of the sender*

 ## Summary
-That tiny project gave me a chance to make some first steps in low-power-land.
+That small project gave me a chance to make some first steps in low-power-land.
 The technology has been working now for months without problems.
 The RF433 technology proved to be reliable enough for that use case - but there are now better choices on the market.
 The new RFM69 modules from hopeFM have the same size - but they provide much more reliabilty, are smaller and have bidirectional transmitting including auto gain adaption, acknowledge-management and AES128 encryption.